 Toronto, Ontario M5T 3H7

-Jason P. Lerch, Ph.D. is a Scientist at the Hospital for Sick Children and an Assistant Professor in medical biophysics at the University of Toronto.
-Jason joined MICe in August 2005 as a postdoctoral fellow to work with Dr. Mark Henkelman and Dr. John Sled.
-Prior to MICe, he completed his Ph.D. in 2005 in the department of neurology and neurosurgery at McGill University.
-He received his B.A. in 1999 in anthropology and social studies of medicine from McGill University.
+Jason P. Lerch, Ph.D. is a Senior Scientist at the Hospital for Sick Children and an Associate Professor in Medical Biophysics at the University of Toronto.
+Jason joined MICe in August 2005 as a Postdoctoral Fellow to work with Dr. Mark Henkelman and Dr. John Sled.
+Prior to MICe, he completed his Ph.D. in 2005 in the department of Neurology and Neurosurgery at McGill University.
+He received his B.A. in 1999 in Anthropology and Social Studies of Medicine from McGill University.
 His Ph.D. research was on in-vivo measurements of cortical thickness from MRI.
 While at MICe, his research focus is on detecting neuroanatomical changes due to behavioural and genetic manipulations in tightly controlled mouse models and to relate these findings to sadly not so well controlled human subjects.

-Brian J. Nieman, Ph.D. is a Scientist at the Hospital for Sick Children and the Mouse Imaging Centre and a New Investigator with the Ontario Institute for Cancer Research.
-Brian completed his B.Sc. in 2001 from the department of physics at the University of Waterloo.
-He received his Ph.D. in 2006 from the department of medical biophysics at the University of Toronto.
+Brian J. Nieman, Ph.D. is a Scientist at the Hospital for Sick Children and the Mouse Imaging Centre and a Level 2 Investigator with the Ontario Institute for Cancer Research.
+Brian completed his B.Sc. in 2001 from the department of Physics at the University of Waterloo.
+He received his Ph.D. in 2006 from the department of Medical Biophysics at the University of Toronto.
 In his Ph.D. work, he developed tools for MR imaging and neuroanatomical screening of mice under the supervision of Dr. R. Mark Henkelman.
 He subsequently continued his studies with a postdoctoral fellowship at the Skirball Institute of the New York University School of Medicine with Dr. Daniel H. Turnbull.
 While in New York, he developed methods for MR imaging of mice in early developmental stages and applied cellular imaging methods to characterize neural progenitor cell migration dynamics.
-Brian's current research interests include neuroanatomical development, cellular imaging, tumorigenesis, and cancer treatment.
+Brian's current research interests include brain development, cancer treatment and cellular imaging.

-John G. Sled, Ph.D. is an Associate Professor in the department of medical biophysics at the University of Toronto and a Senior Scientist at the Hospital for Sick Children.
+John G. Sled, Ph.D. is a Professor in the department of Medical Biophysics at the University of Toronto and a Senior Scientist at the Hospital for Sick Children.
 His current research interests include the genetic and environmental determinants of vascular patterning and the development of quantitative imaging techniques for assessing morphology and function.
-John received an M.Eng. in 1997 from the department of biomedical engineering at McGill University for his work on the causes and remedies of intensity non-uniformity artifacts in MRI.
-He received his Ph.D. from the department of electrical engineering at McGill University in 2001 for his work on quantitative magnetization transfer imaging.
-From 2001-2003, he was a postdoctoral fellow in Imaging Research at Sunnybrook Health Sciences Centre with Dr. Mark Henkelman.
+John received an M.Eng. in 1997 from the department of Biomedical Engineering at McGill University for his work on the causes and remedies of intensity non-uniformity artifacts in MRI.
+He received his Ph.D. from the department of Electrical Engineering at McGill University in 2001 for his work on quantitative magnetization transfer imaging.
+From 2001-2003, he was a Postdoctoral Fellow in Imaging Research at Sunnybrook Health Sciences Centre with Dr. Mark Henkelman.
 During that period, he investigated the use of micro-computed tomography for characterizing the microvasculature of whole organs.